Snowflake-Labs/simstreamer/README.md

 mvn package
 ```

-- This will generate a `SimStreamer.jar` under target directory that you can rename as `SimStreamer.jar`.
+- This will generate a `SimStreamer-1.0-SNAPSHOT-jar-with-dependencies.jar` under target directory that you can rename as `SimStreamer.jar`.